dpgaspar/Flask-AppBuilder/README.rst

 ---------

   - Security
-      - Auto permissions lookup, based on exposed methods.
+      - Automatic permissions lookup, based on exposed methods.
 It will grant all permissions to the Admin Role.
       - Inserts on the Database all the detailed permissions possible on your application.
       - Public (no authentication needed) and Private permissions.
       - Role based permissions.
-      - Authentication based on OpenID, Database and LDAP.
+      - Authentication support for OpenID, Database and LDAP.
   - Views and Widgets
-      - Auto menu generator.
+      - Automatic menu generation.
+      - Automatic CRUD generation.
+      - Big variety of filters for your lists.
       - Various view widgets: lists, master-detail, list of thumbnails etc
       - Select2, Datepicker, DateTimePicker
-      - Menu with icons
-      - Google charts with automatic group by.
+      - Google charts with automatic group by or direct values and filters.
   - Forms
       - Auto Create, Remove, Add, Edit and Show from Database Models
       - Labels and descriptions for each field.